top of page

 Meditation and Reflection

-Similarly, in minimalist photography, emptiness can serve to provoke reflection, inviting the viewer to immerse themselves in the scene and interact with it in a more personal and introspective manner.
+This reflective quality is echoed in minimalist photography, where the simplicity of the composition allows viewers to focus on their inner thoughts and emotions.
+The emptiness serves as a canvas for the mind, providing a space for personal interpretation and contemplation.
+It invites the viewer to immerse themselves in the scene and interact with it in a more personal and introspective manner.

 Simplicity and Purity